DDUs for metrics

 Included metrics per host unit

 - Every OneAgent-monitored host with Full-Stack Monitoring enabled includes 1000 metrics per Host Unit (see detail in the table below).

-- OneAgent-monitored hosts with Infrastructure Monitoring enabled always include 200 custom metrics that do not consume DDUs.
+- OneAgent-monitored hosts with Infrastructure Monitoring enabled always include 200 metrics that do not consume DDUs.

 - All metrics that exceed the host's included metrics will consume DDUs.

-Note that included custom metrics are bound to specific hosts that are monitored via OneAgent.
+Note that included metrics are bound to specific hosts that are monitored via OneAgent.
 This means that only metrics that are booked either on the monitored host or a process of a monitored host are included.
 This also includes metrics that are booked onto AWS EC2, Azure VM, and VMware virtual machine entities (if those VMs are monitored by OneAgent).
+Note that for metrics ingested by API, this applies only to metrics booked on a monitored host.

-The evaluation of whether a host exceeds the host-included custom metrics limit is based on the total number of metric data points that are reported at a 1-minute frequency (in other words, there's no sliding time window for custom metrics).
+The evaluation of whether a host exceeds the host-included metrics is based on the total number of metric data points that are reported at a 1-minute frequency (there's no sliding time window for these metrics).
 When the ingested data points exceed the host-included metrics, DDUs are consumed for the difference.

-If a host is licensed based on host hours rather than host units, the mechanism works the same way; you can consume up to the number of host-included custom metrics per host-unit hour.
-Each data point above the limit consumes DDUs.
+If a host is licensed based on host-unit hours rather than host units, the calculation works the same way; you can consume up to the number of host-included metrics per host-unit hour.
+Each data point beyond th this number consumes DDUs.

 |Host size||Full-Stack mode||Full-Stack mode||Infrastructure mode||Infrastructure mode|

 |N x 16||N||N 1 * 1,000||1.0||200|

 Example of how included metrics affect DDU consumption

 Let's take the following example.